 Source Users/Groups: Specifies if an authenticated username is needed for this policy to match.
-Either make a list of usernames, separated by , or write Any for any authenticated user.
-If it's left blank there is no need for authentication for the policy.
+Either make a list of usernames, separated by a comma (,) or write Any for any authenticated user.
+If it is left blank there is no need for authentication for the policy.